RainRat/pyqwk/README.md

 - `cutquoting` is simplistic
   - Only knows quoting character `>`
-  - Can miss quoting that has been word wrapped, ie.
+  - Has been updated to catch quoting that has been word wrapped, but still might run into trouble. ie, this will be handled, but more complex cases might not.
 ```
 XX> This is actually a pretty long line that has been quoted and then word
 wrap